-PCB (2018-2020), funded by the Embassy of Ireland in Kenya, is designed to improve the livelihoods of small-scale farmers and families through the adoption of new technologies, including certified potato seed and new varieties, good agricultural practices (GAPs), improved farm management skills, and market access.
+PCB (2018-2022), funded by the Embassy of Ireland in Kenya, was designed to improve the livelihoods of small-scale farmers and families through the adoption of new technologies, including certified potato seed and new varieties, good agricultural practices (GAPs), improved farm management skills, and market access.

 Strengthening the Potato Seed Production and Supply Chain

 Availability and affordability of clean certified seed is arguably one of the greatest challenges in the potato value chain, especially for processors.
-The project is exploring innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.
+The project explored innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.

-Training programs are equipping trainees with knowledge about various superior potato varieties, water and soil management methods, quality control, post-harvest handling, and other areas.
-Training is practical and hands-on, using field demonstration plots.
+Practical, hands-on training programs equipped trainees with knowledge about various superior potato varieties, water and soil management methods, quality control, post-harvest handling, and other areas using field demonstration plots.

 Demand-Driven Extension Services

-Training is conducted by experts from the Ministry of Agriculture, research agencies, and the agri-food industry, embracing a hands-on practical training model to develop skills, particularly for youth and women, in potato production areas.
-The project is also training select lead farmers on topics such as GAPs, spray service provision, etc., to create a backup to the government extension system.
-This will improve the quality of extension services and gradually build up a cadre of trained and well-equipped extension/technician agents.
-It will also create farmer demand for professional extension services.
+Training wass conducted by experts from the Ministry of Agriculture, research agencies, and the agri-food industry, embracing a hands-on practical training model to develop skills, particularly for youth and women, in potato production areas.
+The project also trained select lead farmers on topics such as GAPs, spray service provision, etc., to create a backup to the government extension system.
+This was to improve the quality of extension services and gradually build up a cadre of trained and well-equipped extension/technician agents.
+It was also to create farmer demand for professional extension services.

-The project is exploring innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.
+The project explored innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.

 Increasing Market Knowledge and Access